Explore funding options offered to both UK/EU and international students.

-Find out about funding options for your postgraduate studies.
-The University offers scholarships, bursaries and studentships to the most talented students, while our industry partnerships open up sponsorship opportunities in some subject areas.
+Find out about funding options for postgraduate taught and postgraduate research students.
+The University offers scholarships, bursaries and studentships to the most talented students, while our partnerships with industry and funding organisations provide sponsorship opportunities in some subject areas.

 Below you'll find information about some key funding sources that you may be able to access, from the University and from external funding bodies.
 For some, you will need to apply directly to the funding body.

-Many of our academic departments offer funding for UK, EU and international students who wish to study a masters programme.
+Many of our academic departments offer scholarships and funding for UK, EU and international students who wish to study a masters programme.
 Check our list of funding by subject area to see the opportunities that are offered.

-Postgraduate loans are now available for students from the UK and EU studying both taught and research masters programmes through the government, worth up to £10,000 per student.
+Postgraduate loans are now available through the government for students from the UK and EU studying both taught and research masters programmes.
+The government are yet to confirm the maximum loan amount available for 2017/18, but in 2016/17 the amount was up to £10,000 per student.